IamSebastianDev/flotsam/docs/db/Flotsam.md

 await db.close();
 ```

-#### `flotsam.connect(callback: Callback | null, error?: ErrorHandler): Promise<boolean>`
+#### `flotsam.connect(connectionSettings: ConnectionSettings | string, callback: Callback | null, error?: ErrorHandler): Promise<boolean>`

 Connects the **Flotsam** instance.
 The underlying storage space is validated or created in this step.
+A connection settings object or a database name string is required.
 A success and error Callback can be passed to method, which will be called when the connection succeeds or fails.

 ```ts
 import { Flotsam } from 'flotsam/db';